-- On-going effective multi-agency partnership work that identifies and responds to the needs of children at risk in an appropriate and timely way. - The contribution of local services to improving outcomes for children and young people in care.
-This area of work has been assessed in the as being strong and effective - Partnership working as this makes a discernible difference to children's lives.'
+- On-going effective multi-agency partnership work that identifies and responds to the needs of children at risk in an appropriate and timely way. - The contribution of local services to improving outcomes for Children in Care. - Effective partnerships which are making a discernible difference to children's lives.

-2.5 Derby City Partnership - Parenting Strategy 2009-11
+2.5 Derby's Parenting Strategy 2009-11